 /user:... takes account name and Administrator account name is

-subject of localization so would be different depending on Windows local edition...
+a subject of localization so it depends on Windows edition...

 Cygwin comes with